GoogleCloudPlatform/cloud-ops-sandbox/terraform/tutorial.md

 ## Cloud Profiler Overview

-Cloud Profiler ([documentation](https://cloud.google.com/profiler/docs/)) performs statistical sampling on your running application.
+[Cloud Profiler](https://console.cloud.google.com/profiler) performs statistical sampling on your running application.
 Depending on the language, it can capture statistical data on CPU utilization, heap size, threads, and so on.
 You can use the charts created by the Profiler UI to help identify performance bottlenecks in your application code.

 You do not have to write any profiling code in your application; you simply need to make the Profiler library available (the mechanism varies by language).
 This library will sample performance traits and create reports, which you can then analyze with the Profiler UI.